 Armies of termites have created a surreal, tombstone-like field of giant termite mounds about 17 kilometres (10.6 miles) from the eastern boundary of the park.
-Marvel at the mounds, some of which are two metres (6 feet 7 inches) tall, from a nearby boardwalk.
-Also worth checking out is the Lost City, a collection of strange rock formations created through eons of erosion.
-It's an impressive sight but you'll have to be in a 4WD to make it over the rough track in.
+Marvel at the mounds, some of which are two metres (6 feet 7 inches) tall.
+Next, check out the Lost City, a collection of strange rock formations created through eons of erosion.
+It's an impressive sight but you'll need a 4WD to make it over the rough track.
 It's best to leave the driving to a local expert and sign up for a tour.
-AAT Kings has a great all-encompassing tour of Litchfield, taking in the termite mounds, as well as Florence, Tolmer and Wangi falls.
-It's a full day tour out of Darwin, with lunch provided and travel in an air-conditioned coach.
-Adventure Tours offers a handful of multi-day trips that tick off the region's major attractions, including the waterfalls and swimming holes of Litchfield.
+AAT Kings has a great full-day tour of Litchfield with lunch provided, taking in the termite mounds, as well as Florence, Tolmer and Wangi falls.
+Adventure Tours offer multi-day trips that tick off the region's major attractions, including waterfalls and swimming holes.

 Cool down beside a waterfall

-Swim beneath the tumbling twin torrents of Florence Falls before enjoying a picnic lunch alongside resident wallaroos and short-eared rock wallabies.
-Snap some great photos from the viewing platform and make time for the 1.5 kilometre (0.9 mile) Florence Creek Walk, which leads you to the popular Buley Rockhole, a collection of natural spas and whirlpools.
-Further along you'll come to the impressive Tolmer Falls, which will lead you to the gentle, 45 minute Tolmer Falls Walk through sandstone country.
-You may even be lucky enough to see some of the rare ghost and orange horseshoe bats that live here.
-Be sure to also visit Wangi Falls, Litchfield's largest and most accessible waterfall, where you can have a swim before embarking on the one hour (return) Wangi Falls Walk through monsoon forest.
-The waterfalls are a popular feature on tour company itineraries, and Viator runs a good range of day tours out of Darwin, as does Indigofera Ecotours.
-Indigofera's three day tour includes the waterfalls but also gives guests the option of visiting Blyth Homestead and the Bamboo Creek Tin Mine ruins.
+Swim beneath the tumbling Florence Falls before enjoying a picnic lunch on the viewing platform alongside resident wildlife.
+Make time for the 1.5 kilometre (0.9 mile) Florence Creek Walk, which leads you to Buley Rockhole, a collection of natural spas and whirlpools.
+Further along you'll come to Tolmer Falls and 45 minute Tolmer Falls Walk.
+Be sure to also visit Wangi Falls, Litchfield's largest and most accessible waterfall, where you can have a swim before taking the one hour (return) Wangi Falls Walk through monsoon forest.
+Viator and Indigofera Ecotours run day tours to the waterfalls out of Darwin.
+Indigofera's three day tour also includes the option of visiting Blyth Homestead and the Bamboo Creek Tin Mine ruins.